 But what if you’ve already incorporated these easy changes and are still struggling financially?

-Then you may need to go one step further, a step into the land of… extreme frugality!
+Then you may need to go one step further, a step into the land of extreme frugality!

 What’s extreme frugality?
 It’s taking the steps that others might find odd but have the potential to put some breathing room into your finances and monthly budget.

-Institute a restaurant ban
+Institute a Restaurant Ban

 Whether you’re stockpiling a few lasagnas in the freezer, stashing a couple of pre-made meals or accepting that it won’t kill you to serve a simple meal of scrambled eggs, it’s important to have a backup plan in place.

-Give, receive and swap
+Give, Receive and Swap

 Hoopla.com can replace paid subscriptions to Audible.com for audiobooks, Pandora.com for streaming music, Netflix.com for streaming videos and even Amazon.com for e-books.